NIMBO Blog

 What determines the value of a wholesale business?

-Basic valuation The basis of the valuation is more or less identical for all companies.
-The Nimbo Guide to Business Value provides you with useful background information and everything you need to know about the topic.
-Calculation example for a…
+Basic valuation The basis of valuation is more or less identical for all companies.
+The Nimbo Company Value Guide provides you with useful background information and everything worth knowing about the topic.
+Calculation example for a wholesaler Assumption: A wholesaler…

 -

 “How much is my software company really worth?”
-This question becomes particularly explosive if you want to attract an investor for the next round of capital or determine the optimal sales price for your company.
-In this blog post, you…
+This question becomes particularly pressing when you want to attract an investor for the next round of funding or determine the optimal selling price for your company.
+In this blog post, you’ll…

 -

-Whether it’s machinery or market position – in production, different levers often count than in service industries.
-Find out how you can analyze and strategically improve the most important value drivers of your business.
-Basic valuation The basis of the…
+Whether it’s machinery or market position – in production, different factors often count compared to service industries.
+Learn here how to analyze and strategically improve the most important value drivers of your business.
+Basic Valuation The basis of valuation is…

 -

-Imagine you want to quickly know approximately what your company is worth – without immediately calling in an expensive consultant.
-In such cases, simple rules of thumb provide initial orientation: from sales and profit multipliers to intrinsic value.
-But be…
+Imagine you want to quickly know what your company is roughly worth – without immediately hiring an expensive consultant.
+In such cases, simple rules of thumb offer an initial orientation: From revenue and profit multipliers to asset value.
+But caution:…

 -